MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/apps.md

 ### What are cloud-native applications?

 Cloud-native applications are built from the ground up, optimized for cloud scale and performance.
-They’re based on microservices architectures, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.
+They're based on microservices architectures, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.
 Cloud-native applications are typically built using a microservices, serverless, or container-based approach.

 ### Choose the best approach for your cloud-native applications